Baitul Mukarram Mosque, Karachi

-Baitul Mukarram Mosque (بیت ال مکرّم) is a mosque in Karachi, Pakistan.
+The Baitul Mukarram Mosque (بیت ال مکرّم) is a mosque in Karachi, Pakistan.
 It is located in Block 8 Gulshan e Iqbal, Karachi.
 It is near Urdu University and Expo Center Karachi.

+Overview

-Baitul Mukarram Masjid has an Islamic educational institute within the mosque, where students can get Islamic education.
-The mosque and its associated area covers about five acres.
-Mosque having library, dispensary and hostel.
+At the Baitul Mukarram Masjid there is an Islamic educational institute, or madrasa, within the mosque grounds, where students can get Islamic education.

+The mosque and its associated area covers approximately 5 acre.
+The mosque has a library, dispensary and an hostel.